Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 fn() cannot call functions that might raise, for example: a def function that raises by default **Try:**
 Inside the try block, we can call functions that could raise and error.
 It is also possible to Raise an error.
-If and error is thrown, the execution continue at the beginning of the Except: block just below **Except e:**
+If an error is thrown, the execution continue at the beginning of the except: block just below **Except e:**
 Here it is possible to inspect the error e, based on that, we can fix it.
-If fixed, the the execution continue on the first line after the except block.
+If fixed, the the execution continues on the first line after the except block.
 If it is not possible to fix it, it is possible to Raise an error: either the same or another.
-The error will be transfered to the next Except: block.
+The error will be transferred to the next Except: block.